 When Rob realizes that it is Amir’s father Darius who knows the whereabouts of his pig, he approaches him to politely ask him to return her back.
 The angry, enraged, and grieving Darius dismisses him and offers him money instead.
 Rob declines and leaves, thereby instructing Amir to get him a few things for his next move.

-Yet again, the viewer is misled because we are made to believe that Amir is probably going to go out and get him some weapons that he can use to get Darius to tell him where his Pig is.
+Yet again, the viewer is misled because we are made to believe that Amir will probably go out and get him some weapons that he can use to get Darius to tell him where his Pig is.
 Instead, both Amir and Rob get together to make Darius Dinner.
-This is where the carefully foreshadowed moment of Amir confessing how his father and mother (only once in their entire life together) came back from one of their dinners without fighting over something and instead, praised the food they just had.
+This is where the carefully foreshadowed moment of Amir confessing how his father and mother (only once in their entire life together) came back from one of their dinners without fighting over something and instead praised the food they just had.

 We soon realize that Rob was actually the chef who made Darius and his wife happy before he lost her to an unmentioned situation.
 Rob cooks the same meal for Darius, and in a moment of breakdown, he finally tells Rob that his pig is dead.
 Food serves as a weapon in Michael Sarnoski’s clever subversion of revenge-movie tropes.

-On the other hand, Amir is shown as an optimistic fellow who accepts the death of his mother, in spite of her being on the ventilator.
+On the other hand, Amir is shown as an optimistic fellow who accepts the death of his mother in spite of her being on the ventilator.
 The film ends with things being different for both these characters.
 Rob walks to his cabin and finally draws the courage to listen to Lori’s tape in full, while Amir promises to come back to him next Thursday.
 It’s a bleak, sad but hopeful end.
-One that tells us to keep living, in spite of the losses that we face in the way.
+One that tells us to keep living despite the losses that we face along the way.